-The module of the dissolved transport solves advection - diffusion equations of the mass conservation of tracers dissolved in water column and in sediment bed.
-Dissolved tracers undergo turbulent mixing in water column and bioirrigation in sediment bed.
-Transport in water is coupled with sediment processes through the bioirrigation and water entrainment/expulsion during resuspension/deposition or consolidation events.
-Bioirrigation is represented by local diffusion.
+The module of the dissolved transport solves advection - diffusion equations of the mass conservation of tracers dissolved in water column and in sediment pore water.
+Transport in water column is coupled to processes in pore water through the bioirrigation, water entrainment/expulsion during resuspension/deposition events, and through the consolidation of sediments expelling pore-water from sediments into the overlaying water.
+The bioirrigation is represented in this model by a local diffusion process.